'He's up there with Ronaldo, Messi & Mbappe' - Grealish names the Premier League superstar he's trying to emulate | Goal.com

 Manchester United are reportedly preparing to launch a bid for Grealish when the market reopens, as Ole Gunnar Solskjaer aims to complete his squad rebuild at Old Trafford.

-But it's a City player that Grealish looks up to most, with the Villa midfielder insisting he tries to take parts of the Belgium international's game and apply it to his own.
+But it's a City player that Grealish looks up to most, with the Villa midfielder insisting he tries to take parts of Belgium international De Bruyne's game and apply it to his own.

 "I think De Bruyne has absolutely everything.
 He has that much stuff, he doesn't get enough credit.